aspose-cells-cloud/aspose-cells-cloud-docs/en/docker/downloads/_index.md

 `aspose/cells-cloud` – the official Docker image that hosts the **Aspose.Cells Cloud** REST API.
 The image lets you run the full spreadsheet‑processing engine inside a container, enabling offline or private‑cloud deployments without relying on Aspose’s public cloud services.

 **Last updated:** 2026‑06‑30

+**Quick‑start checklist**

+- Verify Docker Engine version 20.10 or later.
+- Pull the appropriate image for your OS (see sections below).
+- Set `ASPOSE_CLIENT_ID` and `ASPOSE_CLIENT_SECRET` environment variables.
+- Run the container with port 8080 mapped to the internal port 80.

 ---